santosoide/preact-admin-dashboard/README.md

 rm -rf .git && git init && npm init
 ```

-> :information_source: This re-initializes the repo and sets up your NPM project.
+> This re-initializes the repo and sets up your NPM project.

 **3. Install the dependencies:**